If you ever wondered how to cook rice in a clay pot, you are going to love this recipe. Get light, fluffy, and perfectly tender rice every time!

 However, if you plan to serve the rice as is, I HIGHLY recommend the sauce!
 Combine soy sauce with some sugar and ground black pepper in a small bowl.
 Then pour it over the cooked rice and stir to coat!
 The combination of black pepper with the scallions and soy sauce is dreamy!

-🍛 What to Serve with This Rice
+🍛 What to Serve It With

 You can serve this rice as is or with: